Fraud and Regulatory Investigations

 Examples of the types of fraud cases in which we have acted include:-

-The firm undertakes certain regulatory work involving investigations by regulators such as the Financial Services Authority or investigations and prosecutions by other regulatory bodies such as the Health and Safety Executive or the Trading Standards Authority.
+The firm undertakes certain regulatory work involving investigations by regulators such as the Financial Conduct Authority or investigations and prosecutions by other regulatory bodies such as the Health and Safety Executive or the Trading Standards Authority.

 Whether the potential offence investigated is complex such as the wholesale selling of second hand cars which are said to have been "clocked" or more straight forward, we have the ability and expertise to help.
-As an example, we have recently had the summons withdrawn against a company who sold a sofa in a trading standards test purchase which did not meet to the fire safety regulations for soft furnishings.
+As an example, we had the summons withdrawn against a company who sold a sofa in a trading standards test purchase which did not meet to the fire safety regulations for soft furnishings.